brian1917/workload-identifier/README.md

 # Workload Identifier

+Binaries for Mac, Linux, and Windows are in the `bin` folder of this repository.

 ## Description
 CLI tool that analyzes traffic from explorer to do the following:
 1. Identify and label potential unmanaged workloads.